lake-wg/edhoc/draft-ietf-lake-edhoc.md

 No unprotected opaque auxiliary data is sent in the message exchanges.

-The list of supported cipher suites of the Initiator in order of preference is the following:
+There is only one supported cipher suite indicated by the Initiator.

 ~~~~~~~~~~~~~~~~~~~~~~~
-Supported Cipher Suites (4 bytes)
+Supported Cipher Suites (1 byte)
-00 01 02 03
+00
 ~~~~~~~~~~~~~~~~~~~~~~~

 The cipher suite selected by the Initiator is the most preferred: